Goldman eyes deals to boost consumer banking unit: sources

 Last year, the bank settled long-pending corruption probes involving Malaysia's sovereign wealth fund 1MDB, lifting a cloud that can often keep regulators from signing off on major acquisitions.

-Moreover, the bank has excess capital following US Federal Reserve's decision last year to restrict payouts.
+Moreover, the bank has excess capital following the United States Federal Reserve's decision last year to restrict payouts.
+REUTERS

 BT is now on Telegram!